Shell-crossings and shock formation during gravitational collapse in effective loop quantum gravity: Introduction

 These studies agree that quantum gravity corrections only become important when the energy density of the collapsing dust field nears the Planck scale, at which point LQG effects lead to a repulsion that causes the initially in-falling dust field to undergo a non-singular bounce.
 However, a major difference is that some models predict the formation of a shock (during or before the bounce) \cite{Kelly:2020lec, Husain:2021ojz, Husain:2022gwp}, while others find that no shocks are formed \cite{Fazzini:2023scu, Giesel:2023hys}.
 Our purpose is to analyze this difference.
 Before doing so it is useful to first review the situations, in general, where shock wave formation becomes possible.

-Since the LTB model is a system with one local degree of freedom, its canonical equations of motion are a pair of coupled non-linear first-order partial differential equations; this is the case for both classical general relativity and the effective LQG models.
+The LTB model is a system with one local degree of freedom.
+Its canonical equations of motion are a pair of coupled first-order non-linear partial differential equations; this is the case for both classical general relativity and the effective LQG models.
+It is therefore a useful non-perturbative model for gravitational collapse as its dynamics remain valid even in regions of large inhomogeneity.

 A powerful tool to solve such equations is the method of characteristics \cite{PDEbook}.
 This method can be demonstrated by considering the equation \beq \partial_t u(x,t) + v(x,t;u) \partial_x u(x,t) = 0; \ee this is a non-linear advection equation where the velocity $v$ of the field $u$ depends on space, time and the field itself.